Grounding. Experiences. Tools.

 - Transitional: moving, in the hope of God's promises "as an anchor for the soul, firm and secure" (Hebrews 6:19) beyond college to the world.

-CFL’s Vision is to become the recognized leader in student-focused, community-engaged, integrated learning--not because of what we say, but because of what our students do.
+CFL’s Vision is to become the recognized leader in student-focused, community-engaged, consequential learning--not because of what we say, but because of what our students do.

 - Faithful: Responding to God's invitation to love Him and our neighbor as ourselves and "make all things new" for His glory.